All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can semaglutide reverse knee osteoarthritis?

-Semaglutide cannot reverse existing cartilage damage or bone changes.
-However, it can significantly reduce pain, improve function, and potentially slow disease progression by reducing the mechanical and inflammatory forces that drive OA.
+Semaglutide can't reverse existing cartilage damage or bone changes.
+But it can significantly reduce pain, improve function, and potentially slow disease progression by reducing the mechanical and inflammatory forces that drive OA.
 For some patients, this improvement may be enough to avoid or delay joint replacement surgery.

 How much weight loss is needed to improve knee OA symptoms?